rxjs-blog/blog/blog-posts/from-promises-to-observables/from-promises-to-observables.md

 ## Marble Diagrams

 The code that I've written here resulted in a streamed approach to the RSS calls that I made.
-It made my application more responsive and made it so I didn't need a spinner and wait experience as I had originally.
+It made my application more responsive, and I didn't need to show a spinner while the application was waiting for a response.

 To understand this behavior, it might be helpful to also have a basic marble diagram.
 Marble diagram's are great ways to graphically represent RxJS behavior.